jlang99/YouTube-Downloader/README.md

 Downloads Youtube Videos as Highest Video Quality or Audio Only

 # Bare Minimum Needs
-You only need the .exe at a minimum to operate this program.
+You only need the YouTube Downloader.exe at a minimum to operate this program.

 # Settings File
 I have provided an example settings file, but the program will generate one specific to your file environment.
 I have only tested this on windows 11, but I expect it to work on all windows systems.